quicwg/multipath/draft-ietf-quic-multipath.md

 for example the PTO timeout: if an ACK_MP is not received after more than 350ms, either the data packet or its ACK_MP were probably lost.

+The simplest implementation is to compute smoothedRTT and RTTvar per
-In general, using the algorithm above will provide good results, except if the set of path changes and the ACK_MP sender revisits its sending preferences.
-This is not very different from what happens on a single path if the routing changes, and the RTT, RTT variance and PTO estimates will rapidly converge to the new values.
+{{section 5.3 of QUIC-RECOVERY}} regardless of the path through which MP_ACKs are received.
+This algorithm will provide good results, except if the set of paths changes and the ACK_MP sender revisits its sending preferences.
+This is not very different from what happens on a single path if the routing changes.
+The RTT, RTT variance and PTO estimates will rapidly converge to reflect the new conditions.
 There is however an exception: some congestion control functions rely on estimates of the minimum RTT.
 It might be prudent for nodes to remember the path over which the ACK MP that produced the minimum RTT was received, and to restart the minimum RTT computation